clxering/Effective-Java-3rd-edition-Chinese-English-bilingual/Chapter-4/Chapter-4-Item-24-Favor-static-member-classes-over-nonstatic.md

 ## Chapter 4.
 Classes and Interfaces（类和接口）

-### Item 24: Favor static member classes over nonstatic（支持使用静态成员类而不是非静态类）
+### Item 24: Favor static member classes over nonstatic（静态成员类优于非静态成员类）

 A nested class is a class defined within another class.
 A nested class should exist only to serve its enclosing class.
 If a nested class would be useful in some other context, then it should be a top-level class.
 There are four kinds of nested classes: static member classes, nonstatic member classes, anonymous classes, and local classes.
 All but the first kind are known as inner classes.
 This item tells you when to use which kind of nested class and why.